Get Funding.

 Who cares?
 Why get picky with this language?
 Because we know words matter, affecting how we think and ultimately impacting what we do.

-The field of grant development, formally initiated in 1972 with the first training by The Grantsmanship Center, has grown, evolved, and become more complex, touching a vast number of lives.
-We get it, “grant writer” is shorthand, an abbreviation used by people who are busy moving mountains to make the world better.
-Here’s why we care about changing this terminology:
+The field of grant development, formally initiated in 1972 with training by The Grantsmanship Center, has grown, evolved, and become more complex, touching a vast number of lives.
+We get it, “grant writer” is often meant as shorthand, an abbreviation used by busy people moving mountains to make the world better.
+Here’s why we'd like to change this terminology:

 It’s a misdirect.

 What matters more than the money is what your program will accomplish—the results—the outcomes you’re proposing.
-Sure, money’s a factor—a tool—it’s just not the most important ingredient.
+Sure, money’s a factor—a tool—but it’s just not the most important ingredient.

-And yes, writing is certainly part of it all, but writing is the culmination of a more complex thinking and planning process.
+And it’s misleading because developing a successful grant proposal requires so much more than writing.
+Yes, writing is certainly part of it, but writing is the culmination of a more complex planning process.
 Critical thinking, logic, data, and a sense of humanity inspire funders to award grants.
-Careless thinking, with faulty assumptions and bloviated claims, results in declines, no matter how well written.
+Careless thinking, with faulty assumptions and bloviated claims, leads to declines, no matter how lovely the written words.

-“Grant writer” suggests that people simply put words on a page to get a grant—like pulling a rabbit out of a hat.
+“Grant writer” suggests that people simply put words on a page to get money—like pulling a rabbit out of a hat.
 It doesn’t work that way.

 It shortchanges people and the process.

-Would you ever intentionally disrespect colleagues or the people you serve?
+You'd never intentionally disrespect colleagues or the people you serve, right?
 Of course not!
-But this terminology does just that.
-It leaves out key people and essential processes.
+But this terminology does just that by leaving out key people and essential processes.

-Funders will ask: “What about the beneficiaries?
-Did you engage them in planning?”
-Your beneficiaries are the most important people in this process.
-When their vision, voices, and experience are neglected, a project is usually doomed.
+Funders ask: “What about the people you serve—did you engage them in planning?”
+Those people, your beneficiaries, are critical to this process.
+When their vision, voices, and experience are neglected or left out, a project is usually doomed.

 And what about program staff?
 Ever heard the wails after a grant was awarded and program staff who weren’t consulted asked, “You want us to do what?”

-You risk losing valuable insight, guidance, and muscle if administrators and your board are ignored, leaving them feeling blindsided and possibly jeopardizing the work.
+When administrators and the board are overlooked or ignored, valuable insight, guidance, and muscle are lost.
+They're left feeling blindsided and the work may be jeopardized.
 Other community leaders and organizations also have a stake in your work.
-Including their energy and knowledge will benefit everyone.
+Collaborations that include their energy and knowledge will benefit everyone.

-Whatever your job title—proposal writer, program planner, development director, executive director, grant professional, board member, volunteer, or something else—we want to thank you for what you accomplish every day, knowing that your hours are often long as you work for vital change in your community.
+Whatever your job title—proposal writer, program planner, development director, executive director, grant professional, board member, volunteer, or something else—we know that your hours are often long as you bring vital change to your community.
+Thank you for your passion, hard work and dedication—for what you contribute and accomplish every day!

 We wish you great success and satisfaction!